 From 2004 to 2016, she was Vice-Chair of the King's College London Research Ethics Committee.
 Penney is an invited member of the Working Group on Deceased Donation of the European Platform on Ethical, Legal and Psychological Issues in Transplantation (ELPAT), and was part of a small expert group which drafted recently published European guidance on the ethical, legal and psychosocial aspects of organ donation after circulatory death (DCD).

-Graham was appointed Bishop of Dudley in 2014, working across Worcestershire and Dudley.
-He is a biologist by background and then, having studied theology, was ordained in 1996, serving in Church of England parishes in Middlesbrough, and latterly as Rector and Lecturer of Hexham Abbey in Northumberland.
-Whilst there, and alongside his parish work, Bishop Graham was a Lay Member of the Governance and Access Committee of the Newcastle Biomedicine Biobank at Newcastle University, where he was involved in ethical decisions about human tissue storage.
+Graham was appointed Bishop of Norwich in 2019, having been Bishop of Dudley for 5 years.
+He is a biologist by background and then, having studied theology, was ordained in 1996, serving in Church of England parishes in the north east of England.
+Whilst Rector and Lecturer of Hexham Abbey in Northumberland, Bishop Graham was a Lay Member of the Governance and Access Committee of the Newcastle Biomedicine Biobank at Newcastle University, where he was involved in ethical decisions about human tissue storage.